Package pygeodesy :: Module formy

 Returns:

-Distance (meter, same units as the datum's ellipsoid axes).
+Distance (meter, same units as the datum's or ellipsoid axes).

 Raises: